How to plant your pond plants

 As soon as your plants arrive open the package and check the contents are ok.
 If you can't plant straight away, please sit them in an inch of water on a tray, or if they're oxygenators pop them in a bucket of water.

-Your plants will either be "plug plants" or "bare root".
+Your plants will usually either be "plug plants" or "bare root".
 They will arrive in plastic bags or a tray, and, if you have ordered a collection, a brief description and instructions as to where to plant them.
 They will either need to be planted in boggy areas, at the water level, or submerged.

 Water lilies can be slightly trickier as they're planted in deep water.
 We sell them already well established in their baskets, so they need to be carefully lowered into position.